getnamingo/registry/docs/install.md

 To set up automated tasks for Namingo, open the example crontab file located at ```/opt/registry/automation/crontab.example```.
 Review the contents and copy the relevant lines into your system's crontab file.
 Remember to adjust the paths and timings as necessary to suit your environment.

-### Running the `messagebroker.php` Script in the Background
+### Configuring the Message Broker

+You can easily configure the message broker for email delivery in ```config.php```.
+It is compatible with SendGrid, Mailgun API, and PHPMailer for those opting to use their own SMTP server.
+All necessary settings are conveniently located under the mailer_ lines within the file.

+For establishing your own mail server, Mox, available at [GitHub](https://github.com/mjl-/mox), provides a comprehensive solution.
+Install Mox following its GitHub instructions, then enter the required details in the ```config.php``` file.

-To run the messagebroker.php script as a background process, execute the following command: ```/usr/bin/php /opt/registry/automation/messagebroker.php &```.
+To run the messagebroker.php script, execute the following command: ```/usr/bin/php /opt/registry/automation/messagebroker.php &```.
 This will start the script and place it in the background, allowing it to run independently of your current terminal session.

 ### Setting Up an Audit Trail Database for Namingo